Shopping for a new Honda Odyssey? MSRP: $28,675 - $44,025

 GET A FREE PRICE QUOTE

-Minivans appear to have made it through some dark days, when they were despised by style-conscious parents about as much as their kids despised hand-me-downs from their older siblings.
+There was a time when minivans were despised by style-conscious parents about as much as their kids despised hand-me-downs from their older siblings, but it appears as if they've made it through the dark days.
 At the other end of the tunnel, we still can't ignore that with their easy-driving nature, comfortable seats, awesome versatility, and cavernous interior, minivans make sense--and in style, they don't have to be so oppressive.Among the best of the current bunch--and really, the template for why minivans are still relevant and enjoyable--is the 2013 Honda Odyssey.
 Minivan designs tried to hold on to the Baby Boomer crowd for too long, which is really part of the problem, but with the current version Honda looked directly to today's parents.
 With Bluetooth connectivity, up-to-date infotainment and entertainment features, and lots of tech-savvy, plus top-notch safety and even a little design savvy, this Odyssey is neither frumpy nor behind the times.

 Minivan designers face a particularly tough task--of trying to make these boxes on wheels attractive and stylish, without giving up space efficiency.
 And they get it right with the Odyssey in some respects.
 While it's quite generic from the back, it fits right in with the Honda family from the front, and from the side its profile is quite easy to pick out in a crowd.
 Credit the "lightning bolt" hump along the rear window; it's a cue that serves to add much-needed design flair as well as aid outward visibility, slightly.